 Serve it warm with your heated pizza sauce (marinara).
 I like to serve the marinara in a small bowl beside the pull-apart pizza bread.
 Then, dip to your heart's delight while watching the big game!

-The total time on making this recipe will depend on several things.
+The total time to make this recipe will depend on several things.
 If the dough is warm, it will take less time to rise.
 The same thing if your house is warm.
 The dough will rise more quickly.

 I baked mine in a Nordicware bundt pan, but you can use any type you like.
 I have also heard a cast iron bundt pan is nice to use.
 Mine is cast aluminum.